pinout-xyz/Pinout.xyz/README.md

 # Roadmap &amp; wishlist

-* Make translations true overlays of the English source, so board metadata lives in one place
 * Add functionality to compare two or more boards, to visualise pin compatibility
 * Tool to convert WiringPi to GPIO to BCM and back
 * Add as many [boards](http://pinout.xyz/boards) as possible!